 We must achieve "design wins," that enable us to sell our semiconductor solutions for use in our customers' products.
-These competitive selection processes typically are lengthy and can require us to incur significant design and development expenditures and dedicate scarce engineering resources in pursuit of a single customer opportunity.
-We may not achieve a design win and may never generate any revenue despite incurring significant design and development expenditures.
+These competitive selection processes typically are lengthy and can require us to incur significant research and development expenditures and dedicate scarce engineering resources in pursuit of a single customer opportunity.
+We may not achieve a design win and may never generate any revenue despite incurring significant research and development expenditures.
 This could cause us to lose revenue and require us to write off obsolete inventory, and could weaken our position in future competitive selection processes.

 Even if our product strategy is properly targeted, we cannot assure you that the products we are developing will lead to an increase in revenue from new design wins.
 To achieve design wins, we must design and deliver cost-effective, innovative and integrated semiconductors that overcome the significant costs associated with qualifying a new supplier and which make developers reluctant to change component sources.
 Additionally, potential developers may be unwilling to select our products due to concerns over our financial strength.
 Further, design wins do not necessarily result in developers ordering large volumes of our products.
 Developers can choose at any time to discontinue using our products in their designs or product development efforts.
 A design win is not a binding commitment by a developer to purchase our products, but rather a decision by a developer to use our products in its design process.
 Even if our products are chosen to be incorporated into a developer's products, we may still not realize significant revenue from the developer if its products are not commercially successful or it chooses to qualify, or incorporate the products, of a second source.
-Additionally, even if our product strategy is successful at achieving design wins and increasing our revenue, we may continue to incur operating losses due to the significant research and development costs that are required to develop competitive products for the advanced television and digital projection markets.
+Additionally, even if our product strategy is successful at achieving design wins and increasing our revenue, we may continue to incur operating losses due to the significant research and development costs that are required to develop competitive products for the digital projection market and mobile market.

-We may fail to retain or attract the specialized technical and management personnel required to successfully operate our business.
+If we fail to retain or attract the specialized technical and management personnel required to successfully operate our business, it could harm our business and may result in lost sales and diversion of management resources.

 Our success depends on the continued services of our executive officers and other key management, engineering, and sales and marketing personnel and on our ability to continue to attract, retain and motivate qualified personnel.
 Competition for skilled engineers and management personnel is intense within our industry, and we may not be successful in hiring and retaining qualified individuals.
 For example, we have experienced, and may continue to experience, difficulty and increased compensation expense in order to hire and retain qualified engineering personnel in our Shanghai design center.
 The loss of, or inability to hire, key personnel could limit our ability to develop new products and adapt existing products to our customers' requirements, and may result in lost sales and a diversion of management resources.
+In addition, Stephen Domenik, a member of our board of directors, was recently appointed to serve as our Interim Chief Executive Officer, succeeding Bruce Walicek, our former Chief Executive Officer.
+Any transition in our senior management team may involve a diversion of resources and management attention, be disruptive to our daily operations or impact public or market perception, any of which could have a negative impact on our business or stock price.